 The Chase Sapphire Preferred® Card is a Visa Signature card, which adds to the card's already long list of benefits for those who love travel.
-The non-network perks include earning 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on travel and dining, and a 50,000-point bonus for those who spend at least $4,000 on the card within the first 3 months from account opening.
+The non-network perks include earning 2X points on dining at restaurants including eligible delivery services, takeout and dining out and travel & 1 point per dollar spent on all other purchases worldwide.
+You can also Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $1,000 when you redeem through Chase Ultimate Rewards®.
 Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.
 These points are great for those who love to travel, because they can be transferred to one of many participating hotel or airline programs -- including Southwest, United, IHG and Hyatt.

 Through Visa Signature, Chase Sapphire Preferred® Card cardmembers can get other perks, such as trip cancellation, interruption and delay insurance.
 If your baggage is delayed by over 6 hours, the company can also reimburse you for some essential purchases, like toiletries and clothing, up to $100 a day for 5 days.
 These Visa Signature features combined with this card's rewards program make the Chase Sapphire Preferred® Card for people seeking travel rewards.

-- 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
+- Earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $1,000 when you redeem through Chase Ultimate Rewards®.
 Plus earn a $50 statement credit towards grocery store purchases within your first year of account opening.

 Best Visa Credit Card for Students: Bank of America® Travel Rewards Credit Card for Students

-- 1.5% rewards rate for every $1 you spend on all purchases
+- 1.5 points for every $1 you spend on all purchases

 Best No Credit Visa Credit Card: Savings Secured Visa Platinum Card

-Cardholders also get to earn 1 Flexpoint per dollar, which translates back to a 1% rewards rate.
+Cardholders also get to Earn Flexpoints Rewards - 1 point for every $1 spent, which translates back to a 1% rewards rate.
 This is another feature rare among secured credit cards.
 Most don't come with any rewards whatsoever.

 - Minimum security deposit of $250

-Best Visa Credit Card No Annual Fee: Bank of America® Travel Rewards credit card
+Best Visa Credit Card $0 Annual Fee: Bank of America® Travel Rewards credit card

-- 25,000 bonus points if you make at least $1,000 in purchases in the first 90 days of your account opening
+- Earn 25,000 online bonus points after at least $1,000 in purchases in the first 90 days of account opening